HuguesSib/Chatbot-Intent-detection/README.md

 Average inference time: 0.1693 seconds.

-## Finetuning and training of a bert classifier model
+## Finetuning and training of a Bert classifier model
-Finally I tried to train a bert classifier with a linear layer on the top of it to correctly classify out classes of interests.
+Finally, I tried to train a Bert classifier with a linear layer on top of it to classify out classes of interests correctly.

-Here are the training plots for the following command (trained on google Colab GPU); details can be found in *./notebooks/train_bert.ipynb*
+Here are the training plots for the following command (trained on Google Colab GPU); details can be found in *./notebooks/train_bert.ipynb*

 ```bash
 python train.py --model_name bert-base-uncased --json_path data/data_full.json --epochs 500 --lr 2e-4 --batch_size 32 --patience 50